Cheap Flights from Pittsburgh International to Rome

 How to find the cheapest flights from Pittsburgh International Airport (PIT) to Rome

-• R 4,153 is the lowest price we've seen for a one-way Pittsburgh International Airport to Rome flight.
-A round-trip ticket right now is R 9,430.
-Depending on when you book and the availability, these fares can change.
+• R 4,202 is the cheapest price we've seen for a one-way Pittsburgh International Airport to Rome flight.
+A return plane ticket right now is R 10,889.
+Depending on when and how early you book, these fares could change.

 Airports in Rome

-• Leonardo da Vinci-Fiumicino Airport (FCO) to central Rome takes around 40 minutes to reach by car.
+• Rome Leonardo da Vinci Fiumicino Airport (FCO) to central Rome takes about 40 minutes to reach by car.
 The centre is roughly 32 kilometres away.

-• The last thing you want is a long journey to your hotel if you're arriving on a late flight from Pittsburgh International Airport to Rome.
-Stay at one of these accommodation options near FCO instead:
+• The last thing you want is a long journey to your hotel if you're landing late on a flight from Pittsburgh International Airport to Rome.
+Check in to one of these accommodation options near FCO instead:

-• Lock in the best deal by reserving your vehicle from Leonardo da Vinci-Fiumicino Airport about three weeks in advance of your flight from PIT to Rome.
+• Reserving your vehicle from Rome Leonardo da Vinci Fiumicino Airport around three weeks ahead of your flight from PIT to Rome can help you get the lowest rate.

 Best time to go to Rome